-Stocks trade lower on uptick in coronavirus cases
+Stocks trade cautiously higher on uptick in coronavirus cases

-U.S. equity futures are trading lower to start the week on concerns about the coronavirus.
+U.S. equity futures are trading slightly higher to start the week on concerns about the coronavirus.

 Continue Reading Below